kedar750/Pass-Fail-Classification/README.md

 ### Conclusion & Improvisation: -
 - Finally, Classes are predicted accurately
-- we can tune model and reduce chances of overfitting.
+- Tune model and reduce chances of overfitting.
-- we can check with  another models.
+- Check with  another models.